bcgov/design-system/components/navbar/README.md

 ![Navbar](./images/navbar.gif)

-## Requirements
-* This component must be used according the the standard outined in this document.
-Any feedback should be directed to the feedback forum.

 ## Use This For
-* Sites with six (6) or fewer navigation links or pages; sites with more links or with a hierarchy of pages should consider using a more advanced navigation structure.
+* Sites with six (6) or fewer navigation links or pages

-## Don't Use This when
-* Sites that have seven (7) or more navigation links, consider using a more advanced navigation structure.

 ## Design Protocol
 * Present items in order of the users priority – higher demand links should be placed further to the left while lower demand links should be placed further to the right.

 ## Rationale
-The B.C. government navigation bar provides a consistent look, feel, and functionality across government sites.
+This header and navigation bar matches the mandatory branding requirements of the BC Government.
+Consistent branding helps user identify who owns the service they are using.
+The horizontal logo is used instead of a vertical stacked logo to use space efficiently and create a symmetrical flow from the logo to the heading.

 ## Behaviour
 1. Link text appears underlined on hover
 2. Link text remains underlined and bolded when user is on the associated page

+### Mobile Design
-3. The ‘hamburger icon’ should not appear on its own unless it has suitable Alternative text to ensure that It is recognizable by screen readers.”
+1. The ‘hamburger icon’ should not appear on its own unless it has suitable Alternative text to ensure that It is recognizable by screen readers.”
-4. The menu should be full size on large screens and regular browsers.
-Smaller browers, including landscape tablets should use the collapsed version of the menu.
-The browser window is minimized to mobile view the navigation bar should appear as a hamburger dropdown menu.
+2. Smaller browers, including landscape tablets should use the collapsed version of the menu.
+When the browser window is minimized to mobile view the navigation bar should appear as a hamburger dropdown menu.

 ## Accessibility
 This component has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features: